facebookresearch/Data_Acquisition_for_ML_Benchmark/README.md

 ## 2. How to access the buyer's observation?

 We provide a simple python library to access the buyer’s observation in each data marketplace.
-After installing the library DAM, one can use the following code to specify the marketplace id
+TO use it, (i) clone this repo, (ii) download the [data](https://drive.google.com/drive/folders/1DcML_lGqiwvN-l0KHE-WQG84gweydtZn?usp=sharing), (iii) unzip it, and (iv) place it under the folder ```marketinfo```.
+Now, one can use the following code to specify the marketplace id

 ```
 importDam